njordulv/react-fasting-app/README.md

 React Fasting App is a web application designed to help users track their health and fitness progress.
 This app provides a variety of features to help users manage their fasting journey and maintain a healthy lifestyle.

-# Features
+### Features

 1. **Quiz Page:** The app starts with a quiz that guides users through a series of questions with different variants.
 This information is essential for tailoring the fasting and health recommendations provided by the app.

-2. **Context Management:** The app employs a context system to store and manage the user's responses to the quiz questions, ensuring that previous variants are saved for reference and further customization.
+2. **Redux Toolkit Slices:** The app leverages Redux Toolkit slices for efficient state management, ensuring structured and organized data handling across various components and pages.

 3. **Height and Weight Pages:** Users can input their height and weight, and the app offers a switcher to toggle between metric and imperial units, enabling users to calculate their Body Mass Index (BMI) easily.